Denperidge/media-raspberry-pie/README.md

   - PUID = The ID of the user that you'd like to assign to the to-be-downloaded-files
   - PGID = The ID of the group that you'd like to assign to the to-be-downloaded-files
   - TZ = Your [TZ Timezone database name](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)
-  - The umask that will be applied to downloaded files (default is 022)
+  - UMASK_SET = The umask that will be applied to downloaded files (default is 022)
-  - Point to the *absolute* paths you'd like to use
   - PORT_{SERVICE} = The port on which you'll be able to access the service
   - MEDIA_PATH = the **absolute** path where the media-rpi will store all the created files (downloads, config, logs, scripts, and video files)
   - TRANSCODER_PATH = The **absolute** path where the transcoder will keep the scripts to transcode